iilei/terraform-provider-jsonschema/README.rst

 - **Enhanced Error Templating**: Flexible error formatting with Go templates
 - **Deterministic Output**: Consistent JSON for stable Terraform state

-See the `full documentation <docs/index.md>`_ for detailed usage, advanced features, and examples.
+See the `full documentation <docs/index.md>`_ for detailed usage, advanced features, and examples. **Hands-on examples** demonstrating schema traversal, error templating, and reference overrides are available in the `examples/ <examples/>`_ directory.

 Installation
 ============